AdRoll/baker/README.md

 ## TOML Configuration files

-In case you want to configure Baker starting from a toml file (which is then parsed with `baker.NewConfigFromToml()`), this is a minimalist Baker pipeline that reads a record from the disk, updates its timestamp field with a "Timestamp" filter and pushes it to DynamoDB:
+This is a minimalist Baker pipeline TOML configuration that reads a record from the disk, updates its timestamp field with a "Timestamp" filter and pushes it to DynamoDB:

 ```toml